NJIT-WIS/project-2-is218-cbt/documentation/stories/story_1_documentation_wiki.md

 #### Acceptance Criteria:
 - Theme, initiatives, epics, and user stories are created
-- A eam member is assigned to each story
+- A team member is assigned to each story
-- Relevant details, descriptions, and deadlines  are included for each theme, epic, initiative, and user story
+- Relevant details, descriptions, story points, and deadlines are included for each user story
 - A wiki page is created for everyone to view the documentation

+#### Story Points:
+5

 #### Assigned to:
-- Callie Dieffenbach
+Callie Dieffenbach

 #### Deadline:
-- 4/12/2023
+4/12/2023